galchapman/Scouting-2022/README.md

 ### The Server

 Each web page is implemented by a function in the server module.
 Some are simple and just serve a file from the [www](www) folder.
-Like [main.css](main.css) or favicon.ico.
+Like [main.css](www/main.css) or favicon.ico.
-But most of them require some backend code so they include a handleFunction.
+But most of them require some backend code, so they include a handleFunction.
 All of them are mentioned in [configHTTP](server/server.go).
 In this function you can see all the available urls and where they are implemented.
 For more reading about the server use the [site documentation](www/README.md).

 ## Final Notes

-The code was writen in about a month while a FTC season was going so we didn't spend a lot of time on it.
-So if you spot a bug please resport it or even better make a pull request with the fix.
+We didn't have a lot of time to debug this so if you spot a bug please resport it or even better make a pull request with the fix.

 ## Credits

-All of the backend - Gal\
+All the backend + Half of the front end - Gal\
-Almost all of the front end - Ori\
+Half the front end - Ori\
-Some help - Mayan
+Some random stuff here and then - Mayan